Nadia-Momo/Assainment_1_ph/README.md

 - Use **`type`** for more complex structures (e.g., unions, primitives, tuples).

 ---
+#🐻🐤What is the use of the keyof keyword in Typescript?Provide an example.🐥🐼
 # Understanding `keyof` in TypeScript! 🐻✨

 Welcome to the adorable guide on the `keyof` keyword in TypeScript! 🐨💖